crosstyan/stupid/README.md

 ### Pointer

-incomplete (relate to the missing of C types, Chekhov's gun)
+incomplete (relate to the missing part of C types: Chekhov's gun goes fire)

 the return of the missing `void*`